Hassan123j/Chronic-Kidney-Disease-CKD-Predictor-App/README.md

 # CKD Predictor – Chronic Kidney Disease Prediction App

 This is a small Streamlit app I built that predicts whether someone might have Chronic Kidney Disease (CKD) based on basic clinical info.
 It uses a machine learning model trained on real-world patient data.
+>⚠️**Note:** This project is only for learning and demonstration purposes.
+It should not be used for real medical diagnosis.

 ## Demo